 This ‘water’ will not need to be cleaned or changed.

-I know this has been a long post so I will explain planting in terrariums in another post.
-It will be soon, I promise.
-Go ahead and build your waterfall while you wait… No need to feed the fish
+I know this has been a long post so I will explain planting in terrariums in this post.
+Good job!
+Go ahead and build your waterfall… No need to feed the fish.

 Start gathering some plants.